NeoGeographyToolkit/StereoPipeline/docs/stereo_algorithms.rst

 ======================================

 Here we will discuss in a lot of detail ASP's stereo algorithms.
-For a brief summary and an illustration see :numref:`stereo_algos`.
+For a brief summary and an illustration see :numref:`stereo_alg_overview`.
 For how to add new such algorithms, see :numref:`adding_algos`.

 .. _asp_bm: